benhoyt/benhoyt.github.com/writings/2020-06-15-more-google-analytics-alternatives.md

 <h4>Countly</h4>

-<p><a href="https://count.ly/">Countly</a> was founded in 2013; it is
+<p>Another open-core option, <a href="https://count.ly/">Countly</a>, was founded in 2013; it is
-relatively feature rich and has a large number of dashboard types.
+relatively feature-rich and has many dashboard types.
 Of the tools we are covering, though, it is the one that feels the most like a "web startup", complete with a polished video on its home page and sleek dashboards in its UI.
-Countly seems to make less of a big deal about privacy, but it is "<a href="https://count.ly/your-data-your-rules">committed to giving you control of your analytics data</a>".</p>
+Countly advertises that it is "<a href="https://count.ly/your-data-your-rules">committed to giving you control of your analytics data</a>".</p>